jadecobra/python_tdd_exercises/source/how_to/calculator.rst

   the test is still green

   - ``x = random.randint(-1, 1)`` assigns a variable called ``x`` to the result of calling ``random.randint(-1, 1)``
-  - ``random.randint(-1, 1)`` returns a random digit that can be -1 to represent negative numbers, 0, or 1 to represent positive numbers
+  - ``random.randint(-1, 1)`` returns a random digit that can be -1 to represent negative numbers, 0 to represent itself, or 1 to represent positive numbers

 * I no longer need the previous assertions because the new one uses random numbers to cover all cases, so I remove them